vespa-engine/sample-apps/examples/google-cloud/cloud-functions/README.md

   --entry-point=getlogs \
   --trigger-http
 ```
-Note that the python file can have many functions, where you select which on to deploy above.
+Note that the python file can have many functions, where you select which one to deploy above.

 Deploy a Google Function - go:
 ```